becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 ## **IDENTIFICATION**
 The SDK is provided to developers as two parts.
 The first is a distribution archive containing pre-built binary iOS Frameworks.
 The archive is named in the following format:

-`beco_ios_sdk_v3_6_4-{date stamp}-{revision}.tar.gz`
+`beco_ios_sdk_v3_7_2-{date stamp}-{revision}.tar.gz`

 The second part is this document.

-The internal version and build of this software are 3.5(x) with a bundle identifier of `com.beco.BecoSDK`.
+The internal version and build of this software are 3.7(x) with a bundle identifier of `com.beco.BecoSDK`.
 The (x) build number is the patch level and is subject to change as minor, compatible changes and fixes are made.
 This complies with semantic versioning [(http://semver.org/)](http://semver.org/).

 ## **RELEASE NOTES AND DIRECTIONS**
 Release | Notes and Directions
 ------------ | -------------
-v3.5(15) to v3.6(4) | Consider "grouped" beacons as one "place" when registering hits.
+v3.6(4) to v3.7(2) | Code build process changes: Make 'BecoSDKDelegate' a weak reference.
+Remove XCGLogger dependency.
+Changes to decrease power consumption when app is in the background: Change maximum wake time from 14s to 11s.
+Allow the app to sleep sooner.
+Adjust sleep timer when position isn't moving.
+Add new internal variable 'scanInterval' which adjusts how aggressively the SDK wakes the device in the background.
+The default value for 'scanInterval' is 4 with a range of 0 to 300, with higher numbers being less aggressive.  **Notice:** SDK Users who wish to submit apps to the Apple App Store will need to add the following shell script execution to their build process: `bash"${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BecoSDK.framework/strip-frameworks.sh"` (see the Build Setup section below). **Notice:** In iOS 11/Xcode 9, several additional privacy keys are required in the Info.plist (see updated Project Configuration section below). v3.5(15) to v3.6(4) | Consider "grouped" beacons as one "place" when registering hits.
 Support for battery powered beacons.
 Save 'userData' from server in 'Place' and 'Location' object returned in callback.
-Fixed a crash bug.   **Notice:** SDK Users who wish to submit apps to the Apple App Store will need to add the following shell script execution to their build process: `bash"${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BecoSDK.framework/strip-frameworks.sh"` (see the Build Setup section below). **Notice:** In iOS 11/Xcode 9, several additional privacy keys are required in the Info.plist (see updated Project Configuration section below). v3.5(9) to v3.5(15) | Improved beacon detection.
+Fixed a crash bug.v3.5(9) to v3.5(15) | Improved beacon detection.
 Make 'username' case-insensitive.
 Enhancements to support future server upgrades.
 Cleanup '@objC' runtime warnings. v3.4(0) to v3.5(9) | Battery life improvements.
 Improved tracking accuracy.
 Assign a new HSID with each 'userName'.
 Add ".authorizedWhenInUse" to valid states to run. iOS 11.x / Xcode 9.2 / Swift 4.0.3 compatibility. v3.2(0) to v3.4(0) | Battery life and general performance improvements. iOS 11 / Xcode 9 / Swift 3.2 - 4.0 compatibility. v3.1(6) to v3.2(0) | Improve behavior in spotty internet conditions (SDK-60).
 Correct App Store submission problems (SDK-61).